pipefy/RecruitmentExercise/README.md

 At the top right corner there is the [Fetch new data] button.
 When the user clicks it, the application connects to the API and fetch everything that will need to build the interface.

 At Pipefy, each organization can have multiple pipes.
-Each pipe have its own unique configuration including **Phases** and **Fields**.
+Each pipe has its own unique configuration including **Phases** and **Fields**.
 Each phase can have multiple fields.
 Both phases and fields are fully customizable by the user.

 Within the pipe the user creates **Cards** which will run through the pipe's process following his rules and specifications.
 The card displays a dynamic form where the user can input values in pipe's custom fields.
 So the each card holds the *Field Values* of the fields of every phase from the pipe. :)